dneto1729/MUSIC_with_python/README.md

 ```
 pip install uproot pyarrow tqdm
 ```
+of course, one could use only pip or conda for environment and package installation if one prefers.

 ## Argonne MUSIC Detector
 For more information on the MUSIC detector, see [Nucl.
 Instrum.
 Meth.
 A 799, 197 (2015)](https://doi.org/10.1016/j.nima.2015.07.030) about the use of MUSIC with radioactive beams, and see [Nucl.
 Instrum.
 Meth.
 A 859, 63 (2017)](https://doi.org/10.1016/j.nima.2017.03.060) to learn more about the use of MUSIC to measure ($\alpha$,p) and ($\alpha$,n) reactions.